List of Montreal Canadiens broadcasters: Radio

 Hockey Night in Canada originated as the General Motors Hockey Broadcast on 12 November 1931.
-The radio was the only way to access the games remotely until 1952 when it began to air on television as well.
+The radio was the only way to access the games remotely until 1952, when it began to air on television as well.
 Journalist Charles Mayer provided the French language commentary for radio broadcasts, and was responsible for the choice of team captain Maurice Richard as the first, second and third star of a playoffs game in which he scored five goals against the Toronto Maple Leafs on 23 March 1944.
-The games were then simulcast on radio/TV from 1952-65.
-The play-play announcers during this time period included Doug Smith (1937-55) and Danny Gallivan (1955-67) with Elmer Ferguson on colour commentary from 1937-67.
-Keith Dancy also provided colour commentary from 1952-66.
+The games were then simulcast on radio/TV from 1952 to 65.
+The play-play announcers during this time period included Doug Smith (1937-55) and Danny Gallivan (1955-67) with Elmer Ferguson on colour commentary from 1937 to 67.
+Keith Dancy also provided colour commentary from 1952 to 66.

-Local English language radio weren't broadcast before 1953-54, when Danny Gallivan did Thursday home games for CFCF thru 1960-61.
-English language radio didn't return until February 4, 1969, when Dick Irvin Jr. began doing all non-CBC or CTV games on CFCF.
+Local English language radio was not broadcast before 1953-54, when Danny Gallivan did Thursday home games for CFCF through 1960-61.
+English language radio did not return until February 4, 1969, when Dick Irvin Jr. began doing all non-CBC or CTV games on CFCF.
 The broadcasts moved to CJAD in 1991-92 (in June 2010 it was announced that Canadiens broadcasts would switch to sports radio station CKGM, now on AM 690 and co-owned with CJAD), with Irvin retiring after 1996-97.
-From 1997-98 thru 2001-02, it was Dino Sisto on play-by-play and Pierre McGuire on colour commentary.
+From 1997-98 through 2001-02, it was Dino Sisto on play-by-play and Pierre McGuire on colour commentary.
 Murray Wilson took over colour commentary duties in 2002-03.
 Rick Moffat succeeded Sisto starting with the 2004 playoffs.